 Ensures completion of financial documentation in accordance with TMCH’s credit and collection policies.

-Interacts with physicians and/or physicians’ office staff to secure diagnosis, procedure details or authorization information.
+Interacts with physicians and/or physicians’ office staff to secure diagnosis, procedure details or authorization information as needed.

-Performs patient registration activities to ensure accurate financial and biographical data and documentation have been obtained and properly entered into hospital records, as applicable.
+Performs patient registration activities to ensure accurate financial and biographical data and documentation have been obtained and properly entered into hospital records.

 Documents all notification, authorization and eligibility information in the registration systems, uses electronic verification tools and web-based resources.